wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    over the **Folder+** Icon _(to the right of the name of the Repo)_ and click the mouse button to create a folder named `original` _(or whatever you prefer to use as a name, but for this tutorial we will be using `original`)_.
-   This will be where the orignal document is to be stored in the project and okaced into the repo when commited and published later.
+   This will be where the original document is to be stored in the project and placed into the repo when committed and published later.

    ![New Folder](images/new_folder.png)